 Some religious conservatives believe that LGBT activists will not be satisfied until clergy are required to officiate at same-sex weddings and houses of worship are required to host them.
 Currently, virtually no one is advocating such policies.
 A far more realistic fear is that the Internal Revenue Service might revoke the 501c3 status of religious colleges, hospitals, and other institutions if they have policies that discriminate on the basis of sexual orientation.
 The Supreme Court upheld such a decision with respect to racial discrimination in Bob Jones University v.
 United States (1983).

-No one familiar with William Eskridge’s work doubts his commitment to advancing and protecting LGBT rights.
+No one familiar with Eskridge’s work doubts his commitment to advancing and protecting LGBT rights.
 It might reassure conservatives that he believes that for “the foreseeable future, Bob Jones poses no threat to the tax exemptions accorded churches, synagogues, mosques, and other places of worship, as well as core religious institutions.”
 But even if this were not the case, he suggests that it “is not in the best interest of the LGBT rights movement to insist upon disciplining churches for not following the Supreme Court’s lead.”
-It is far better, in his estimation, to attempt to win the hearts of minds of religious conservatives, and to tolerate those who continue to oppose same-sex marriage.
+It is far better, in his estimation, to attempt to win the hearts and minds of religious conservatives, and to tolerate those who continue to oppose same-sex marriage.

 Anti-discrimination laws have created hardship for some small business owners, and contributor Thomas Berg contends that they may harm others as well.
 Berg gives as an example the fact that Catholic Charities branches “in Massachusetts, Illinois, and the District of Columbia stopped performing adoptions because of rule requiring them to place children with same-sex couples.
 The states lost the benefit of the organizations’ experience and contacts, especially concerning hard-to-place children with special needs.”